 5 Ideas to build a strong workplace community

 Here are five practical ways you can build a sense of workplace community in your company, and you can do it on any budget.

 Saying well done is a powerful motivator.
 Whether it’s a hand-written note of thanks, a spot-bonus, quarterly awards and commendations from the top, or peer to peer recognition from and of coworkers, there are many ways to recognise and reward your employees.
 Key to success is to create an environment where recognition can flow from anyone.

-Making recognition a standard part of your modus operandi will help create a sense of belonging and appreciation which is a great foundation for building workplace community.
+Making recognition a standard part of your company culture will help create a sense of belonging and appreciation which is a great foundation for building workplace community.

 2. Team outings